seiyria/Roguathia/README.md

     * Higher KP multiplier
   * VP (you get points for surviving the dungeon, your conduct is worth lots of points)
     * More floor types (caves, mines, towns, etc) (see [here](http://crawl.chaosforge.org/Dungeon_branches) for possible branch types)
-    * More chance of generating items on the floor (try to generate 1%, one tile, then try to generate another 1% for another item (keep going until max is reached, or failure occurs))
-    * More items generated on the floor (say, increase the max by 1 per level - the min would always be 1)
     * Better items generated on the floor
     * Possibly unlock a dungeon editor (you can rearrange what floors are in what order, and how many of them spawn)
-    * Better respawn time
     * Guaranteed N artifact generations
     * Higher VP multiplier
 * Achievements (worth VP, some worth recurring VP to a lesser extent)